 A new growing season is approaching.
-To decrease your amount of work throughout the following spring frenzy, here is a complete guide to prepare your beds for spring planting.
+To decrease your amount of work throughout the following spring frenzy, here is a complete guide to prepare your raised garden beds for spring planting.

 Have a general tidy up, get rid of weeds, fallen branches, dead leaves, as well as other debris from flower beds and borders.
 Remove the old dead growth of deciduous grasses and herbaceous perennials.
 Put those dead organic matter you’ve cleared away into your compost pile or container to break down.
 Get rid of any weeds you can see and either burn them or put them in your bin.
 Don’t compost them as the seeds will germinate and cause you more problems later on.
 Before pulling any weeds, wait until the soil dries if it’s still wet from winter because you could damage the soil structure.
 Dry soil also keeps the texture aerated and help plants flourish.
 If you don’t know whether it’s dry or not, take a handful of soil and try to shape it into a ball.
 If the ball crumbles into pieces easily, you’re good to go.
 If not, your soil isn’t dry enough.